o-t-w/blog/src/content/blog/html-renaissance.md

 }
 </style>

 HTML currently leaves a lot to be desired.
 Form validation still looks terrible in some browsers and can’t be styled.
 There’s no combo-box.
 The UX of `<select multiple>` is abysmal on certain platforms.
 The date input can’t select a range between a start and end date.
+There's a `<menu>` element but its indistinguishable from a `<ul>` and includes no menu-like behaviour whatsoever.
+I could go on.
 Building these sort of components with the correct focus management, keyboard navigation and accessibility is a tricky task.
 Understandably, open source component libraries have become wildly popular...

 ## The hardest task in computer science: rendering a button?